leandrohsilveira/react-formctrl/packages/react-formctrl/README.md

 * **unchanged/changed**: The field change state (initial value comparison);
 * **errors**: An array of the validation errors: (`[{key: 'email', params: {value: 'email@'}}]`);

-The `controlledField` decorator automaticly handles the `value`, `onChange` and `onBlur` properties, so you just need to bind them to a input.
+The `controlledField` decorator automatically handles the `value`, `onChange` and `onBlur` properties, so you just need to bind them to a input.

 ### 1.3.
 Build and decorate your forms:
 ```jsx